saltstack/salt/doc/topics/tests/integration.rst

 The above example also demonstrates using the integration files and the integration state tree.
-The variable `integration.FILES` will point to the directory used to store files that can be used or added to to help enabe tests that require files.
+The variable `integration.FILES` will point to the directory used to store files that can be used or added to to help enable tests that require files.
 The location `integration.TMP` can also be used to store temporary files that the test system will clean up when the execution finishes.